-Vinayagar temple is located in the picturesque suburb of Basin, 31 Km from the Melbourne CBD.
+Vinayagar temple is located at the picturesque suburb of Basin, 31 Km from the Melbourne CBD.
 The Basin forms one of Melbourne’s “green wedges” and is nestled into the forest covered foothills of Mount Dandenong and the Dandenong Ranges National Park, including Doongalla Forest.

 The Temple has come a long way from the days of public anger against the construction of a Hindu Temple in the area.
-The neighbours argued against the construction of the temple siting reasons like the temple would degrade the bushland character of the suburb.
+The neighbours argued against the construction of the temple siting reasons such as, the temple would degrade the bushland character of the suburb.
 During the construction of the temple , the craftsmen living in the temple site has to live though the nightmare of being hurled stones by the local youths at night .
 Melbourne has undergone major demographic changes from those days and the Indian community has grown in strength and affluence.
 With a new Indian Cultural Centre being built at the temple premises, soon this establishment will become a major attraction for devotees of Lord Ganesha and the Indian community in general.

 Information about the deity of Basin Vinayagar Temple – Lord Ganesha